elicia4/linux_notes/commands/find.md

 ```

 But what if you had more directories inside the "Pictures" directory?
 Things
-get annoying pretty fast, and these annoyances can be avoided by using the
+get annoying pretty fast, and these annoyances can be avoided by using `find`:
-`find` command:

 ```bash
 find Pictures/ -type f -exec chmod 600 {} +